Democracy: Influence of the media

 The emergence of the internet and the social media has profoundly altered the conditions for political communication.
 The social media have given ordinary citizens easy access to voice their opinion and share information while bypassing the filters of the large news media.
 This is often seen as an advantage for democracy.
 The new possibilities for communication have fundamentally changed the way social movements and protest movements operate and organize.
 The internet and social media have provided powerful new tools for democracy movements in developing countries and emerging democracies, enabling them to bypass censorship, voice their opinions, and organize protests.

 A serious problem with the social media is that they have no truth filters.
 The established news media have to guard their reputation as trustworthy, while ordinary citizens may post unreliable information.
 In fact, studies show that false stories are going more viral than true stories.

 The proliferation of false stories and conspiracy theories may undermine public trust in the political system and public officials.

 Reliable information sources are essential for the democratic process.
 Less democratic governments rely heavily on censorship, propaganda, and misinformation in order to stay in power, while independent sources of information are able to undermine their legitimacy.

+Democracy promotion

+Democracy promotion can increase the quality of already existing democracies, reduce political apathy, and the chance of democratic backsliding.
+Democracy promotion measures include voting advice applications, participatory democracy, increasing youth suffrage, increasing civic education, reducing barriers to entry for new political parties, increasing proportionality and reducing presidentialism.